Omaha Public Library branches: Omaha Central Library

-Omaha Central Public Library is the under-construction main branch of Omaha Public Library system.
-The library was announced in 2022 and began construction in 2023.
-It was built on the former site of the original Do Space library, Do Space will also be a major occupant of the building.
-Omaha Central Public Library is expected to be completed in 2026.
-The library will serve as a replacement for the former W. Dale Clark Library and will be the largest in the system.
+Omaha Central Library is the main branch of Omaha Public Library system.
+The library was announced in 2022, began construction in 2023, and opened to the public in 2026..
+It is built on the former site of Do Space, which is now part of the library.
+The library serves as a replacement for the former W. Dale Clark Library and is the largest in the system.

 Bess Johnson Elkhorn Branch

 The Bess Johnson Elkhorn Branch is the Elkhorn branch of the Omaha Public Library system.
 Originally established as the Elkhorn Public Library, the original library opened in 1925.
 The library moved to a room in the Elkhorn Town Hall in June 1929.
 In 1965, it was announced that the library was re-established as a city-owned public library.
 Additionally, the library would move to a new municipal building.
 The library officially moved into the building in 1966.
 In 1984, the library moved to the basement of the municipal building.
 The library moved to its current location in 1996.
 After Omaha annexed Elkhorn in 2007, the library became a part of the Omaha Public Library System.